Yuanrui-Mdt-Info/daspire-docs/docs/setup-guide/sources/mysql.md

 ## Troubleshooting

-There may be problems with mapping values in MySQL's datetime field to other relational data stores.
+1. There may be problems with mapping values in MySQL's datetime field to other relational data stores.
 MySQL permits zero values for date/time instead of NULL which may not be accepted by other data stores.
 To work around this problem, you can pass the following key value pair in the JDBC connector of the source setting `zerodatetimebehavior=Converttonull`.

-Some users reported that they could not connect to Amazon RDS MySQL or MariaDB.
+2. Some users reported that they could not connect to Amazon RDS MySQL or MariaDB.
 This can be diagnosed with the error message: `Cannot create a PoolableConnectionFactory`.
 To solve this issue add `enabledTLSProtocols=TLSv1.2` in the JDBC parameters.

-Another error that users have reported when trying to connect to Amazon RDS MySQL is `Error: HikariPool-1 - Connection is not available, request timed out after 30001ms.`.
+3. Another error that users have reported when trying to connect to Amazon RDS MySQL is `Error: HikariPool-1 - Connection is not available, request timed out after 30001ms.`.
 Many times this can be due to the VPC not allowing public traffic.
 However, we recommend going through [this AWS troubleshooting checklist](https://aws.amazon.com/premiumsupport/knowledge-center/rds-cannot-connect/) to the correct permissions/settings have been granted to allow connection to your database.

+4. Max number of tables that can be synced at a time is 6,000.
+We advise you to adjust your settings if it fails to fetch schema due to max number of tables reached.